LeopoldArkham/humansize/README.md

 [Documentation](https://docs.rs/humansize/0.1.0/humansize/)

 Humansize lets you easily represent file sizes in a human-friendly format.
-You can specify your own formatting style, pick among the three defaults provided by the library:
+You can specify your own formatting style or pick among the three defaults provided by the library:

 * Decimal (Multiples of 1000, `KB` units)